SteveWooding/fullstack-nanodegree-vm/vagrant/catalog/README.md

 specify how many of each animal that are in the zoo and supply a picture of the animal.

+The backend code mainly refers to items, while the front talks about animals.
+Items were used as a requirement from Udacity of the URLs that were required to be functional.

 ## Required Libraries and Dependencies
 The project code requires the following software: